 Ms. Bungalow and I were so busy running around with the shop vac, mop and towels that I didn’t take any pictures of the mess.
 When the initial puddle was under control and I had calmed down a bit, I realized I could connect a garden house to the water heater and drain it to the sink or floor drain in the laundry room.

 Fast forward to the following afternoon.
-The plumbing contractor sent by my natural gas utility was putting the finishing touches on the installation of a new 12-year tank water heater.
+The plumbing contractor sent by my natural gas utility was putting the finishing touches on the installation of a new tankless water heater.
 There goes the tax refund!

 It looks good sitting next to my 87-year-old boiler, don’t you think?